Overview

 1 College Place Claremont, NH 03743

-For credits to be considered for transfer into RVCC, you must have achieved a grade of “C” or higher from an accredited institution.
-All science classes that are transferred into the program must be less than 10 years old.
+For credits to be considered for transfer into RVCC, you must have achieved a grade of “C” or higher from a regionally accredited college or university.
+Courses older than 10 years will be considered with just cause.

 Step 4: Register for and take the Test of Essential Academic Skill (TEAS) test.
 Additional TEAS details are below under the “TEAS” heading.